Flyers’ comeback falls short as Penguins win 4-2 to push series back to Pittsburgh

 Not to be outdone, Vladař made an unreal sliding pad save on Crosby as he got behind the defense and tapped a Bryan Rust leading pass on goal.
 By the end of 20 minutes, the Flyers trailed 1-0, but had outshot Pittsburgh 9-5 and laid 16 hits in a less physical period than normal for this series.

 Just 63 seconds into the second period, Rickard Rakell made it 2-0 Pittsburgh when Vladař came out to play a ring-around by Rust.
-Rakell cut through Cam York and put pressure on the Czech netminder, causing him to turn the puck over.
+Rakell cut through Cam York and the net and put pressure on the Czech netminder, causing him to turn the puck over.
 It popped out toward the front of the net, and Rakell, while diving, knocked the puck into the open net ahead of the sprawling Vladař.

-The goal was Barkey’s first career postseason goal, and York, who had passed the puck to Zegras, got his first career playoff point.
-The tally got the crowd back into it as the Flyers kept pressing, and with 46 seconds left in the middle frame, Travis Sanheim rang the puck off the crossbar after he got behind the defense when a three-on-two turned into a two-on-one with him and Travis Konecny.
+The tally got the crowd back into it as the Flyers kept pressing, and with 46 seconds left in the middle frame, Sanheim rang the puck off the crossbar after he got behind the defense after a three-on-two developed into a two-on-one with him and Travis Konecny.

 But, as they’ve shown all season long, the Flyers don’t quit, and less than three minutes later, they had again made it a one-goal game.

-The Flyers got the puck deep with Porter Martone getting the puck up to Ristolainen at the point.
+The Flyers got the puck deep with Porter Martone getting it up to Ristolainen at the right point.
 He settled the bouncing puck and sent it to his partner, Sanheim, as he was skating towards him.
 The blueliner got the puck and almost lost it as he split between two Penguins before chipping it low to Dvorak along the end boards.
 Dvorak quickly fired the puck to Konecny, who one-timed a perfect shot over the shoulder of Šilovs.

 The goal was Konecny’s first goal of the playoffs and second of his career, while Sanheim now has 10 points in 24 career playoff games.